bennh/NODE2/README.md

 * Verified two solvers: IPOPT (with `F3`) and GN-logparam (without explicit constraints)
 * All modules are cleanly modularized and reusable
 * Ideal baseline for dynamic system parameter estimation in chemical/biological modeling

+---

+## Appendix: Authors and Contributions

+This project was collaboratively developed as part of the course *Numerical Optimization with Differential Equations II* (Summer Semester 2025, Heidelberg University).
+Contributions are divided as follows:

+- **Fan, Siqing**
+  Model enhancement and parameterization, responsible for:
+  - Log-parametrization in Gauss-Newton
+  - Pyridine system modeling and simulation (`pyridine.py`)
+  - Synthetic noise generation and residual-based objective construction (`utils.py`)

+- **Li, Yuefeiyang**
+  Developer of the CNLLS optimization components, including:
+  - IPOPT-based solver for constrained problems
+  - Gauss-Newton method with equality constraints (`cnlls_solver.py`)
+  - Task coordination across modules

+- **Zheng, Binheng**
+  Architect of the overall framework structure, and:
+  - Direct Multiple Shooting implementation (`multiple_shooting.py`)
+  - Notorious test case modeling and integration (`notorious.py`)
+  - Final project integration and polishing